Member

 Doctor-Checklist-Animation

-Access to quality care is important to eliminate health disparities and increase the quality and years of healthy life for all New Yorkers.
-The NYSDOH requires that certain Access and Availability Standards be met by PCPs, OB/GYNs, specialists, and behavioral health providers where applicable.
+Access to quality care is essential to reducing health disparities and improving the quality and length of life for all New Yorkers.

 Newer Articles